The National Guard of Ukraine fought with Russian soldiers hidden in ATB trucks

 Source: Ministry of Internal Affairs

-Details: While inspecting the trucks, the National Guard, in cooperation with the city's police chief, detected Kafir soldiers hiding inside.
+Details: While inspecting the trucks, the National Guard, in cooperation with the city's police chief, detected occupiers hiding inside.
 It is reported that a battle ensued, and all enemy soldiers were neutralised.